How is the log loss function derived?

 The log loss function was derived from answering a fundamental question: how can we calculate the loss between a probability ranging from 0 to 1 and a binary outcome (0 or 1)?

-As it turns out, this loss can be reframed as what is the probability of outcome $y$ given probability $y’$? that can be nicely calculated with the probability mass function of a Bernoulli distribution.
+As it turns out, this loss can be reframed as what is the probability of outcome $y$ given probability $y’$? that can be modelled with the probability mass function of a Bernoulli distribution.
 That’s our starting point that eventually evolves into our log loss function as we’ll see.
 In the subsequent sections, I’ll use $p$ to represent the probability calculated by the model instead of $y’$ so that distinguishing between the actual value/outcome $y$ from the predicted value/probability $p$ is easier.

-Binary classifications follow the Bernoulli distribution
+Binary classifications can be modelled by the Bernoulli distribution

 where:

-• $y$ is the actual outcome; a positive class is 1 and a negative class is 0
+- $y$ is the actual outcome; a positive class is 1 and a negative class is 0

-• $p$ is the probability of the positive class
+- $p$ is the probability of the positive class

 In our context, if the probability of a positive class is $p$, the probability of a negative class must be $1-p$.
 This equation mirrors this outcome:

-• When $y = 1$ (positive class), the equation simplifies to $p^1(1-p)^0=p$.
+- When $y = 1$ (positive class), the equation simplifies to $p^1(1-p)^0=p$.

-• When $y = 0$ (negative class), the equation simplifies to $p^0(1-p)^1=1-p$.
+- When $y = 0$ (negative class), the equation simplifies to $p^0(1-p)^1=1-p$.

 Maximum likelihood